djordjevic-milan/sample-task/README.md

 This template will iterate over `.Values.services"` and check for all services that exist in `values.yaml`.
 If enabled is true it will create manifest in a following way.
 First will generate name for pod by taking release name, from helm command that is passed during deployment (in our case react-app), and adding name of service (backend or frontend in our case).
 Then it will generate namespace from commant that is passed during deployment (react-app in our case).
 It will do the same for labels and containers.
 Then it will take image from `.Values.services.images`.
 Now because we use another loop to iterate over "env:" we have to declare temporary variable for helm template `{{- $serviceName := .name }}` in order to use it in that loop.
 Then we rever to this variable when createing secret and config map.
 Next we check if probes exist.
 If so we check if readness exist and if true we create readness.
 Same is for liveness probe.

-This is in short how templates works
+This is in short how templates works.